Contrast-Security-OSS/docs/content/user/ui/settings/Groups.md

 tags: "TeamServer groups acls"
 -->

-## What are Groups?

 Contrast provides role based access control (RBAC) capabilities through groups.
 RBAC is an approach used to assign system, organization and application access to authorized users.
 Contrast has two types of groups: Organization Groups, which are used to assign organization and application access, and System Groups, which are used to assign system access.
 System Groups are only available to on-premise customers.

 ## Organization Groups

 Contrast uses Organization Groups to assign authorized users access to organizations and applications.
-You can create Organization Groups in the System Administration interface as well as within a specific organization in the Organization Settings interface.
+You can create Organization Groups in the System Admin interface as well as within a specific organization in the Organization Settings interface.

 ### Overview of the Organization Groups interface